Gekkio/mooneye-gb/README.markdown

 * cgb = Game Boy Color
 * agb = Game Boy Advance
 * ags = Game Boy Advance SP

+In addition to model differences, CPU revisions can affect the behaviour.
+Revision 0 refers always to the initial version of a CPU (e.g. CPU CGB).
+AGB and AGS use the same CPU models.
+The following CPU models have several
+revisions:

+* DMG: 0, A, B, C, X (blob)
+* CGB: 0, A, B, C, D, E
+* AGB: 0, A, B, B E. Revision E also exists, but only in Game Boy Micro (OXY) so it is out of scope from this project.

 In general, hardware can be divided on to a couple of groups based on their behaviour.
 Some tests are expected to pass on a single or multiple groups: